 Mark Evans: Thank you!

 Mark Evans: Oh, it’s great.
-I’m very, very happy because Rose Tattoo have– I’m on record.
-I can say, Rose Tattoo is my favourite band.
-If the Beatles could ask me to join them; I’d say, “No. I’m playing with Rose Tattoo.”
+I’m very, very happy because Rose Tattoo has– I’m on record.
+I can say Rose Tattoo is my favorite band.
+If the Beatles could ask me to join them, I’d say, “No. I’m playing with Rose Tattoo.”
 I saw Rose Tattoo’s first gig ever, with Bon Scott, at a club in Sydney called Chequers, and they did their first gig on New Year’s Eve, 1976.
 It was Rose Tattoo’s first gig.
 Ironically, three years before at the same club, on New Year’s Eve, was AC/DC’s first gig.
 Same club, three years apart.
 And Bon loved Rose Tattoo, and he went to George Young and Harry, said, “You’ve got to sign this band.”
-And a few months later they were signed, so yeah.
+And a few months later, they were signed, so yeah.
 And there’s a connection because Geordie was playing bass by that stage, and he was in Buster Brown with Angry and Phil Rudd.
 So, it was all sort of a small circle.
 Yeah.
-But yeah, with Rose Tattoo, I’ve just loved them and then it’s just now that the time has been right to join the band.
-And it’s very important to me because I’ve had a lot of very good friends of mine have been in Rose Tattoo, Pete Wells, Ian Rilen, Mick Cox, Digger, and I’m really honoured to have the chance to continue on that heritage because it’s very important.
-It’s not just joining a band; it’s joining Rose Tattoo because I’m continuing on with Angry what he set out to do, but with my friends that aren’t around anymore.
+But yeah, with Rose Tattoo, I’ve just loved them, and then it’s just now that the time has been right to join the band.
+And it’s very important to me because I’ve had a lot of very good friends of mine have been in Rose Tattoo, Pete Wells, Ian Rilen, Mick Cox, Digger, and I’m really honored to have the chance to continue on that heritage because it’s very important.
+It’s not just joining a band; it’s joining Rose Tattoo because I’m continuing with Angry what he set out to do, but with my friends that aren’t around anymore.
 God bless their souls.
 So, it’s a big deal to me.
 Very, very important.

 You mentioned many names who are not among us anymore.
 I think there’s no other band, besides Lynyrd Skynyrd, who has lost that many band members during the years as Rose Tattoo?

 Mark Evans: Well, yeah, and if you go back right to the start, Angry is the only surviving member of the band from the original line-up.
 We’ve lost them all in the space of, sort of, over the last 20 years.
 Yeah.
 It’s just one of those things, but they’ve left a fantastic legacy.
 It’s a great band to play in, man.
 I could not be happier.
 To me, personally, it feels like only the second band I’ve ever been in.
-It’s a pleasure, and it’s an honour too.
-And now we’re here at SwedenRock, and we’re promoting the BLOOD BROTHERS album, which as you know was released 2007.
+It’s a pleasure, and it’s an honor too.
+And now we’re here at SwedenRock, and we’re promoting the BLOOD BROTHERS album, which, as you know, was released in 2007.
 It’s been re-released, and yeah.
 That’s great, man.
 I’m a very happy man.
 Very happy.

 Mark Evans: Yeah.
 It happened really quickly.
-In hindsight it happened quickly, but not– such is life, my friend.
+In hindsight, it happened quickly, but not– such is life, my friend.
 We can’t do much about it.

 BLOOD BROTHERS AND NEW MUSIC

-As you said, you’re currently promoting the re-released album which came out originally in 2007.
+As you said, you’re currently promoting the re-released album, which came out originally in 2007.

 Mark Evans: BLOOD BROTHERS, yeah.

 But do you have plans to make some new music?
-I think you have a fantastic new line-up, there’s a lot of talent and potential in this band so, it would be interesting to hear what you could create together?
+I think you have a fantastic new line-up.
+There’s a lot of talent and potential in this band so, it would be interesting to hear what you could create together?

 Mark Evans: Yeah.
 I think we have plans to do recordings.
-We need to get the time to do it, because we’re very busy at the moment.
-We do finish this tour then we’re back to Australia for some more dates, and I think we’re back here in Europe and the UK in September.
+We need to get the time to do it because we’re very busy at the moment.
+We do finish this tour, then we’re back to Australia for some more dates, and I think we’re back here in Europe and the UK in September.

 Oh, already then?

 Mark Evans: Yeah.
 Yeah.
 So, we do a UK tour, and there are more dates in Germany.
 I don’t think we come this far north.
 I don’t think we come up to Sweden again, unfortunately, or Finland, but yeah, we’re back in Germany, and there are more dates in France and Dutch.
 And then we go back home for Christmas, and we’re doing some dates over there, and then in February, we’re in America.
-In the US we do Monsters of Rock cruise, the one out of Miami, and then there are more dates after that in the States.
+In the US, we do Monsters of Rock cruise, the one out of Miami, and then there are more dates after that in the States.
 I think there are quite a few club dates.
 I think there’s some stuff in New York and the Whisky in LA.